 For the money, it’s a great choice, definitely deserves its place in the list of best cheap tailgate light bars.

-OK, let’s get this out there … the price of this is … at the higher end, in fact you could buy 8 of some of the other products here for similar money.
+OK, let’s get this out there … the price of this is … at the higher end, in fact, you could buy 8 of some of the other products here for similar money.
 It’s a BIG but … this truly is high quality and extremely well made, I can see why it costs the money that it does.

 Using more than 2,000 high power COB LEDs (COB is Chip On Board), this light bar absolutely rocks, and is waterproof to IP69, probably due to the (tinted) polycarbonate housing which keeps everything out, and the LEDs safe.
-These have been custom designed to fit all trucks, and it’s an award winning design, with patents awarded, and some patents pending … this most definitely isn’t a few LEDs stuck to some rubber with a wire hanging out … this is first class design and engineering.
+These have been custom-designed to fit all trucks, and it’s an award-winning design, with patents awarded, and some patents pending … this most definitely isn’t a few LEDs stuck to some rubber with a wire hanging out … this is first-class design and engineering.

-It uses the 4-pin plug for connection, and this also has an additional power wire modification to ensure that it works with vehicles like the new F150 from Ford … the ones equipped with safety tech like lane keeping assist, or any other towing technology package.
+It uses the 4-pin plug for connection, and this also has an additional power wire modification to ensure that it works with vehicles like the new F150 from Ford … the ones equipped with safety tech like lane-keeping assist, or any other towing technology package.

 What You Should Know

-Some of this information is ‘common sense’, but you’d be surprised at just how many people fall in to the trap of doing it differently, either through not thinking, or being too impatient.
+Some of this information is ‘common sense’, but you’d be surprised at just how many people fall into the trap of doing it differently, either through not thinking, or being too impatient.

 Yep, the light bar is brand new, straight out of the box, so in the perfect world, it just works and that’s that.
 BUT … do you really want to go to all that trouble of permanently fitting (usually with adhesive tape that has only one use – it can’t be reused) and wiring the light bar in, only to find it doesn’t work or there’s some sort of defect?
-Of course you don’t … do a dry run first – wire it up (even just temporary) to the vehicle to make sure it works as it should, and THEN fit it.
+Of course, you don’t … do a dry run first – wire it up (even just temporary) to the vehicle to make sure it works as it should, and THEN fit it.

-Equally, how many people rush right in, fix it on, wire it up and then realise that they’ve stuck it down in reverse, and when the right turn indicator comes on, the left hand portion of the light bar flashes?
+Equally, how many people rush right in, fix it on, wire it up and then realize that they’ve stuck it down in reverse, and when the right turn indicator comes on, the left hand portion of the light bar flashes?
 Plenty is the answer.

 You should also know that some of the newer trucks with some ‘towing technology’ fitted (which is great for … towing trailers) can be affected when you plug in a light bar into the harness.
 Either showing up as a fault, or disabling the safety tech like blind spot monitoring and lane keep assist because it registers that you’ve plugged a trailer in.

-And finally, if you need to hardwire the light bar, a bit of tape and twisted wires isn’t hardwiring.
+And finally, if you need to hardwire the light bar, a bit of tape and twisted wires aren’t hardwiring.
 Personally speaking, if I need to tap into a vehicle’s wiring, I solder all the connections to guarantee that they won’t cause a problem, or fail at a later date.
 Having said that, I appreciate that not everyone has that sort of equipment, but … don’t just twist the wires together.